Lancaster Inferno (USLW)

 Lancaster Inferno is a top level amateur women's soccer club based in Lancaster, Pennsylvania.
-Founded in 2008, the club fields a first team that plays in United Women's Soccer (UWS), a national pro-am league at the second tier of the American Soccer Pyramid, and a U23 team that competes in UWS League Two.
+Founded in 2008, the club fields a first team that plays in United Soccer League Women's division (USLW), a national pro-am league at the second tier of the American Soccer Pyramid, and a U23 team that competes in USL Women's Under 23 level.